ericksilvadev/assets-tree/README.md

 ## Tools

 To deploy the challenge faster, I chose to use Angular since it's a framework I've been working with for more than 2 years and am more proficient with.
 Angular has a lot of useful tools out of the box, so I didn't need to install any other libraries to accomplish the challenge.
+If I had more time, I'd use NextJS, witch is a framework I really want to learn more about.

 ## Strategies